fcbarbi/fcbarbi.github.io/index.md

 ## Fernando C. Barbi

-I am an Macroeconomist and Data Scientist at [QGRL](http://qgrl.ch) in Switzerland.
+I am a Macroeconomist and Data Scientist at [QGRL](http://qgrl.ch) in Switzerland.

 My Doctorate in Economics is from the São Paulo School of Economics ([FGV](http://economics-sp.fgv.br/)).
 My research interests are Monetary Policy, Asset Pricing and Financial Risk Management.